giantswarm/cert-operator/examples/local/README.md

 # Running cert-operator Locally

-**Note:** This should be used only for testing end development.
+**Note:** This should only be used for testing and development.
 See the [/kubernetes/][kubernetes-dir] directory and [Secrets][secrets-doc] for a production ready configuration.